Calliditas Therapeutics AB (publ) (NASDAQ:CALT) Sees Large Volume Increase

-Shares of Calliditas Therapeutics AB (publ) (NASDAQ:CALT) saw strong trading volume on Monday .
-2,700 shares traded hands during trading, a decline of 91% from the previous session’s volume of 28,853 shares.The stock last traded at $29.25 and had previously closed at $29.28.
+Calliditas Therapeutics AB (publ) (NASDAQ:CALT) shares saw strong trading volume on Monday .
+2,700 shares traded hands during mid-day trading, a decline of 91% from the previous session’s volume of 28,853 shares.The stock last traded at $29.25 and had previously closed at $29.28.

-A number of large investors have recently bought and sold shares of the stock.
-NEXT Financial Group Inc acquired a new position in Calliditas Therapeutics AB (publ) in the second quarter worth about $131,000.
-Citadel Advisors LLC acquired a new position in Calliditas Therapeutics AB (publ) in the first quarter worth about $264,000.
-Tudor Investment Corp Et Al acquired a new position in Calliditas Therapeutics AB (publ) in the first quarter worth about $380,000.
-Finally, Endurant Capital Management LP acquired a new stake in shares of Calliditas Therapeutics AB (publ) during the first quarter worth approximately $3,923,000.
-9.37% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the business.
+NEXT Financial Group Inc bought a new position in Calliditas Therapeutics AB (publ) in the second quarter valued at approximately $131,000.
+Citadel Advisors LLC bought a new position in Calliditas Therapeutics AB (publ) in the first quarter valued at approximately $264,000.
+Tudor Investment Corp Et Al bought a new position in shares of Calliditas Therapeutics AB (publ) during the first quarter worth $380,000.
+Finally, Endurant Capital Management LP bought a new position in shares of Calliditas Therapeutics AB (publ) during the first quarter worth $3,923,000.
+9.37% of the stock is currently owned by hedge funds and other institutional investors.

 About Calliditas Therapeutics AB (publ) (NASDAQ:CALT)